watersofthack/WaterSoft/Machine Learning/README.md

 - Feedforward Neural Networks for river-level prediction
 <!-- - CNNs for analyzing satellite imagery of water bodies -->
 - LSTMs and GRUs for long-term hydrological forecasting

+### Day 4: Applications and Project Preparation
 - Transformer Models

-#### Training Neural Networks and Hyperparameter optimization
-- Standard Techniques
+- Hyperparameter tuning

-### Day 5: Applications and Project Preparation

 #### Case Studies and Applications